-The Foundations course is designed at AQF8 level to ensure that graduates are given a pathway to achieving ACIPC credentialling and may consider further post-graduate study.
+The Foundations of IPC course is designed at AQF8 level to ensure that graduates are given a pathway to achieving ACIPC credentialling and may consider further post-graduate study.

 Recognised Prior Learning (RPL) for Completing Foundations

-Each university applies RPL and credit to their programs in slightly different ways.
+Each University applies Recognition of Prior Learning (RPL) and credit to their programs in slightly different ways.
 When enrolling in a university postgraduate Graduate Certificate or Diploma, applying for credit for completing Foundations of IPC is a student’s responsibility.
-The College will provide you with a Certificate of Completion and Academic Transcript, which can be used as evidence for your university application and these documents will include the learning objectives, assessments and hours of learning.
+The College will provide you with a Certificate of Completion and Academic Transcript, which can be used as evidence for your University application and these documents will include the learning objectives, assessments and hours of learning.

 Terms and Conditions